MonKe/comics/_posts/2012-07-11-moonlight-kingdom.md

 ---
 layout: post
-left:   kaki scout pride
+center: kaki scout pride
-right:  yajas
 ---
-I decided that it was time to go back and draw.
-It's been so long since I had a blog, I missed the little people drawing themselves out of boredom.

-Welcome back.
+Moonlight Kingdom was an awesome movie.
+If we strip it of its kitsch-60s's context, almost like Big Fish, not being able to tell truth and lies apart anymore.
+And those were such pretty lies.